What is Intelligent Automation?

 Our IAP will accelerate your digital transformation, allowing you to adopt an AI-powered automation strategy.
 And the platform functions in a secure, stable and compliant environment so your data is always safe and fully auditable.

-Expanded cognitive, AI and analysis capabilities separate SS&C Blue Prism from other automation tools.
+Expanded cognitive, AI and analysis capabilities separate SS&C Blue Prism from other intelligent or hyper automation tools.

 The Features Included in Our Intelligent Automation Platform